EJ Obiena

 Team Philippines is sending a record number of close to 1,600 athletes, coaches, and officials to the 33rd Southeast Asian Games hosted by Thailand from December 9 to 20.

-Team Philippines is sending its largest delegation ever, consisting of around 1,600 people including athletes and coaches, to compete in the 33rd Southeast Asian Games hosted by Thailand.
+Team Philippines, comprised of approximately 1,600 athletes and coaches, is participating in the 33rd Southeast Asian Games hosted by Thailand.

 Tennis star Alex Eala and volleyball standout Bryan Bagunas will be the flag-bearers for the Philippines in the opening ceremony of the 33rd Southeast Asian Games in Thailand on December 9.